-For assets, where the building value is classed as material (£5 million and above) to the LFC. component accounting applied.
+For assets, where the building value is classed as material to the LFC (£5 million and above), component accounting is applied.
 Componentisation is applicable to any significant enhancement and/or acquisition expenditure incurred and revaluations carried out as from 1st April 2010.
-During 2020/21, the non-current tangible assets of the LFC were revalued and this included a re-consideration of the components.
+During 2021/22, the non-current tangible assets of the LFC were revalued and this included a re-consideration of the components.
 Component accounting requirements affects the depreciation charge levied in subsequent financial years.
-Componentisation does not apply to land assets and it applies where an item of property, plant and equipment asset has major components whose cost is significant (20% or above) in relation to the total cost of the item.
-In these instances, the components are recognised and depreciated separately according to the useful life.
+Componentisation does not apply to land assets and it only applies where an item of property, plant and equipment has major components where the cost of these is significant (20% or above) in relation to the total cost of the asset.
+Where this occurs, the components are recognised and depreciated separately according to their useful lives.